Letter from President Xi Jinping presented to American students - ExBulletin

 January trip to China is “mind-blowing.”
 “Many students ask me, 'Can I come back?'
 “Can we stay longer?”
 Guo said.
 During their time in China, American students exchanged WeChat with their Chinese peers, hoping to stay in touch.

-“I'm going to go back (to China) for about a month (this summer) and so I'm really excited to do that,” Cole Loos, a 10th grader who was among the participants on the January trip, told Xinhua.
+“I'm going to go back (to China) for about a month (this summer) and so I'm really excited to do that,” Cole Loos, a 10th grade student who was among the participants on the January trip, told Xinhua.

 “I felt sort of honored, especially that he (President Xi) responded personally,” said Leo Regennitter, a sophomore at the school.